 The platform's tabular order data are sliced with respect to both location and time and then aggregated into time series where an observation tells the number of orders in an area for a time step/interval.
 Figure 1 shows how the orders' delivery locations are each matched to a square-shaped cell, referred to as a pixel, on a grid covering the entire service area within a city.
 This gridification step is also applied to the pickup locations separately.
 The lower-left corner is chosen at random.
-[57] apply the same gridification idea and slice an urban area to model a location-routing problem, and [48] portray it as a standard method in the field of urban analytics.
+Applications of this gridification idea to model location-routing problems can be viewed, for example, in Winkenbach et al. (2015), Bergmann et al. (2020), Janjevic et al. (2019), Snoeck and Winkenbach (2020), and Janjevic et al. (2020) while Singleton et al. (2017) portray it as a standard method in the field of urban analytics.
 With increasing pixel sizes, the time series exhibit more order aggregation with a possibly stronger demand pattern.
 On the other hand, the larger the pixels, the less valuable become the generated forecasts as, for example, a courier sent to a pixel preemptively then faces a longer average distance to a restaurant in the pixel.